-I would like to create simple notes regarding privilege escalation related to writeable /etc/passwd.
-Usually when we have write access to the /etc/passwd then the pentester would like to make things become complicated.
+I want to create simple notes regarding privilege escalation related to writeable /etc/passwd.
+Usually, when we have write access to the /etc/passwd then the pentester would like to make things become complicated.

-when you run the post exploitation enumeration with linpeas that show like below where you have basically write access to the /etc/passwd
+When you run the post-exploitation enumeration with linpeas that show like below where you have write access to the /etc/passwd

 Just follow the following steps for your escalation purpose